 7. The size comparison of the largest and smallest species of odonata.

-Explanation: Paragraph C provides details about the wingspan of the largest living dragonfly and damselfly species as well as the smallest known dragonfly species.
+Explanation: The passage details the wingspan of the largest living dragonfly and damselfly species and the smallest dragonfly species.

 8. The lifespan of adult dragonflies.

-Explanation: The passage mentions that adult dragonflies live for only a few weeks or months, which is discussed in paragraph D.
+Explanation: The passage states that adult dragonflies live for only a few weeks or months.

 Questions 9-13